How to Buy a Domain Name That’s Already Registered

 Some domain name owners won’t respond to emails about buying a domain because they get a lot of inquiries.
 Try calling the domain owner if you don’t hear back a few days after sending the email.
 If all else fails, do it the old-fashioned way: write a letter and send it via snail mail.
 You’d be surprised how often this works!

-- If all else fails, try registering a different extension or top level domain.
+4. If all else fails, try registering a different extension or top-level domain.

-If you really need to use a specific domain because it matches your business or personal name, but you can’t get the owner of the .com version to agree to sell it to you, consider a different top level domain.
+If you really need to use a specific domain because it matches your business or personal name, but you can’t get the owner of the .com version to agree to sell it to you, consider a different top-level domain.
 For example, rather than fruitcobbler.com consider registering fruitcobbler.recipes or fruitcobbler.cooking.
+If you need help, you can read also how to register a domain or how much is a domain name.

 Don’t give up!